ProgNuha/crawling_quotes_js/README.md

 # crawling-quotes
-A simple practice python web crawling using scrapy
+A simple practice python web crawling using scrapy and selenium

 # Scrapy
 Scrapy is a free and open-source web-crawling framework written in Python